 We just didn't know it yet.

-Forget the selfie.
-They want your API.
+They want your API

 There's a moment at the end of every great brand pop-up, event or live experience where something passes between the brand and the person who just lived it.
 For twenty years that something was a photograph — proof of presence, shareable currency, the modern souvenir.
 Then it became a story.
 Then a reel.
 Content that said I was here.